chrismhodgson/nextjs-pfrac/data/_pages/competitions.md

 The club keeps extensive records for each age group, with certificates awarded at the annual presentation evening for records broken during the previous year.

-The records cover all junior, senior and veteran age groups for track and field events, and senior and veteran age groups for road distances and are [here](http://results.pfrac.co.uk/Records/).
+The [records](http://results.pfrac.co.uk/Records/) cover all junior, senior and veteran age groups for track and field events, and senior and veteran age groups for road distances.

 There are also records for the junior winter handicap races (DN link to junior winter handicap page).